-Responses may include the following points about the impact of illness on the narrator's family:
+Responses may include the following points about how the events are described:

-- the opening description reflects that illnesses, or 'physical events' happen a number of times to her family in the narrator's childhood: 'When I was young, there seemed to be never ... a burst appendix, or any other drastic physical event that did not occur simultaneously with a snowstorm' - when the narrator's illness first occurs, the family cannot do anything owing to the conditions, so the neighbours have to help: 'a blizzard had to be blowing, and since we were not stabling any horses at the moment, the neighbors' team had to be brought into action' - the narrator's family are described as unsurprised by the outcome of the illness, the removal of the appendix: 'to nobody's surprise he prepared to take out my appendix' - there is a financial impact of the narrator's operation on her family, specifically her father: 'I think he sold a woodlot that he had kept when he disposed of his father's farm' - the narrator learns from her mother of the removal of the growth in addition to her appendix, showing that her mother is concerned and feels that she should know what happened to her: 'A growth, my mother said, the size of a turkey's egg' - the narrator's mother attempts to reassure her that she is well following the operation, perhaps in an attempt to reassure herself: 'But don't worry, she said, it's all over now' - the fact that the narrator says that her mother never mentions cancer, 'never mentioned it', shows that she is aware that her mother was concerned about it - when the narrator considers why her family did not speak of cancer when she was a child, she thinks 'that there must have been a cloud around that word...', showing that perhaps her family had already experienced serious illness - the narrator's actions and behaviour by early June lead her family to have no concerns about her illness: 'nobody knew there was a thing the matter with me' - the narrator says that her family would not let anyone identify themselves as special, showing that her illness does not set her apart from them: 'Nobody in our family would have got away with that' - the narrator's description of her mother suggests that illness impacted on her family more than once: 'my mother must have been well enough, as yet, to handle most of that work', 'there was a name for my mother's shakiness and that it was not going to stop' - the narrator feels that her family have afforded her 'special status' owing to her operation, as they are unaware of her emotional issues: 'Nobody
+- the opening of the story builds a feeling that 'physical events' happen to her family a number of times in the narrator's childhood and at a specific time of year: 'When I was young, there seemed to be never ... a burst appendix, or any other drastic physical event that did not occur simultaneously with a snowstorm' - the description of how the narrator's family are helpless and cannot do anything due to the conditions creates tension and suspense, interesting the reader: 'a blizzard had to be blowing, and since we were not stabling any horses at the moment, the neighbors' team had to be brought into action' - the removal of the appendix is a common operation, which reassures the reader that there is nothing serious happening: 'to nobody's surprise he prepared to take out my appendix'

-- would have called out to me earlier, telling me to put out my light and get to sleep', 'I was left to make up my own mind about such a thing' - the narrator believes her family are unaware of her insomnia and subsequent mental health issues, as she would go 'upstairs without a sound, managing doors and steps with the caution necessary'; her brother and sister are unaffected: 'My brother and sister had gone off to their classes in the public school', 'When my sister got home from school we would swing in the hammock', 'I did not speak of my night difficulties' - the reaction of the narrator's father to her insomnia appears to be that it is natural and not unusual: 'He said that was often the case on summer nights' - his reaction to her honesty about the thoughts she has about her sister shows he feels this is nothing to be concerned about: 'Then he said not to worry', 'He seemed more to be taking it for granted that such a thing could not happen', 'It could not happen, in the way that a meteor could not hit our house', 'He did not blame me' - her father gives a rational explanation for her feelings which result from the operation: 'An effect of the ether, he said.
-Ether they gave you in the hospital.'
+- the description of how the narrator is given special treatment when she returns to school shows that others have concern for her and perhaps indulge her: 'enjoyed being excused from physical training for longer than necessary' - the narrator is told by her mother about how a growth was removed in addition to her appendix, showing that her mother is concerned and feels that she should know what happened to her: 'A growth, my mother said, the size of a turkey's egg' - the way that the narrator's mother attempts to reassure her that she is well suggests to the reader that she needs to reassure herself, which builds unease: 'But don't worry, she said, it's all over now' - the adult narrator is aware that her mother was concerned about cancer but does not wish to say it, suggesting secrecy: 'never mentioned it' - it is implied that the narrator's family had already experienced serious illness, 'that there must have been a cloud around that word...' which is why her family did not speak of cancer, alongside the social taboo of mentioning the disease - the way that the narrator describes her mother suggests that illness impacted on her family more than once: 'my mother must have been well enough, as yet, to handle most of that work', 'there was a name for my mother's shakiness' - the reader is reassured by the reaction of the narrator's father to her insomnia, as he responds that it is natural and not unusual: 'He said that was often the case on summer nights' - the reader may be reassured or surprised by the narrator's father's reaction to her honesty about her thoughts, since he feels that this is normal and nothing to be concerned about: 'Then he said not to worry', 'He seemed more to be taking it for granted that such a thing could not happen', 'It could not happen, in the way that a meteor could not hit our house', 'He did not blame me' - the operation is given as the 'solution' to the puzzle that the narrator has been facing: 'An effect of the ether, he said.
+Ether they gave you in the hospital', creating a sense of satisfaction in a logical conclusion - differing approaches to mental health issues over time are seen in the contrast between what the narrator's father did and what he 'might have' done: 'he might have made an appointment for me to see a psychiatrist', 'The fact is, what he did worked as well'.